 Staxyn dissolves in the mouth.
 The other medications are swallowed.

-These pills work for about 80% of men who take them.
+These pills work for about 80% of those who take them.
 But if your erection lasts more than 4 hours, seek emergency medical help.
 Side effects include:

 - Stuffy nose